There lies deeper importance in shunning opaque tights and writing cookbook forwards.

 For royal family commentators, the couple's matrimony should have come as no surprise.
 Meghan, a fast-tracked and forward-thinking feminist, and Harry, a well-reared renegade who heralds mental health and plays hopscotch with orphaned children.

 People are as thrilled with their union as they are to find out that the royal family are Just Like Us.
 The public was once bewildered to hear that Queen Elizabeth II was breastfed and are now as beatific to hear about the couple's engagement over a roast chicken.

 At the end of the day, it's her undeniable good nature and fervent feminist takes that will stand to her long after she's gone.
 Meghan has grabbed the baton from whence the late Diana left it by promoting everyday realism and shunning royal protocol.

-The, as yet unnamed, royal baby boy will provide biracial representation in a country with a fraught relationship with mixed-race people.
+Royal baby Archie will provide biracial representation in a country with a fraught relationship with mixed-race people.

 His mother will provide a narrative that will shun snobbery and provide him with a perspective never before seen in royally British households.
 And his father will love him in the same way his mother did – wholly, fully and totally immersively in even the most trying of times.